becamorin20/Group-16/docs/final.md

 .

 We consider this task non-trivial because of its large state space.
-Using a table to keep track of the state-action pairs, we would have to keep track of approximately $$4 x 100^4$$ or $$4 x 10^8$$ values - 4 for each action and 100x100x100x100 for each possible permutation of positions for each agent.
+Using a table to keep track of the state-action pairs, we would have to keep track of approximately $$4 x 100^4$$ or $$4 x 10^8$$ values - 4 for each action and 100x100x100x100 for each possible permutation of positions for each entity.
 This is too large a number for traditional Q-tabular learning.
 Therefore, we approximate the Q-table with a parameterized function.
 We believe this can be considered non-trivial because of the numerous ways we can represent the state via basis functions (BFs).
 Some set of basis functions may be better than others.
 Creativity and experimenting with different combinations of BFs was required.

+.

+Another reason this may not be considered trivial is because it was not one of the examples that Malmo provided nor did we use an off the shelf program.
+We did take away a lot from the examples from Malmo, especially things concerning the environment XML.
+But for the most part we coded our own parameters, our own updates, and our own basis functions using only books as references.

 ## Approaches